openshift/ansible-service-broker/docs/service-bundle.md

 # Service Bundle Specification

-A Service Bundle is a container image that the broker can use to manage deployment of a service in a cluster.
+A Service Bundle is a container image that the broker can use to manage the deployment of a service in a cluster.
 It adheres to the properties and behaviors described below.

 ## Label